-It can be more difficult to communicate using text messages then on a voice call.
+It can be more difficult to communicate using SMS/Text messages than on a voice call.
 In order to get help as quickly as possible, try to include the information that the Emergency Services will need in your first message.

 - Your name